 This is why conserving what we have right now is essential.
 And, what we’re experiencing at this time should be a wake-up call for ongoing water conservation.

 I also learned today that air pollution has now been identified as the world’s fifth leading cause of death.
-Correspondingly, that can only mean one thing: air quality has gotten worse – meaning air has a higher concentration of toxic substances in it and/or that there are more toxins in the air.
-This is reflected by greater and greater numbers of early deaths attributed to these conditions – now pegged at 8 million per year.
+Correspondingly, that can only mean one thing: air quality has gotten worse – meaning air has a higher concentration of toxic substances in it.
+This is reflected by greater and greater numbers of early deaths attributed to this situation, such premature deaths now pegged at 8 million per year.

 Any number of actions, activities, efforts, measures, programs, steps, strategies and techniques can be employed to help better protect the planet and the life that it supports.
 Doing nothing or maintaining the status quo won’t solve the environmental problems the world is beset with currently.
 World Environment Day is an occasion and opportunity to be cognizant of environmental ills affecting the world, as well as to do what one can to not add to and perhaps reduce one’s negative impact upon this planet; in a nutshell, what World Environment Day is about.